-The Community Action Board (CAB) and the Coalition of Emergency Assistance Program will support our outreach by connecting us with other organizations interested in foster care.
+The Community Action Board (CAB) and the Coalition of Emergency Assistance Program will support the program's outreach by connecting the program with other organizations interested in foster care.

-5.5 Engaging Stakeholders
+Engaging Stakeholders

 Weekly one-on-one mentorship and group meetings will be held for foster children, while new foster parents will attend an introductory information session offered quarterly.
 Additionally, staff will provide one-on-one support to foster parents by phone or appointment upon request.
 Peer mentors will receive monthly support through both group and individual supervision meetings with staff.